opendp/opendp/docs/source/user/core-structures.rst

 :function: A :ref:`function <functions>` that transforms data.
 :input_metric: A :ref:`metric <metrics>` used to compute distance between two members of the input domain.
 :output_metric: A :ref:`metric <metrics>` used to measure distance between two members of the output domain.
-:stability_relation: A :ref:`relation <relations>` that encapsulates the stability characteristics of the function.
+:stability_map: A :ref:`map <maps>` that encapsulates the stability characteristics of the function.

 .. _constructors: